fosshostorg/policy/README.txt

-  Our use of org is presently limited to creating documents or programs which are "checked-in", then excerpted/rendered into other or several forms each of which may be taken as "functionally authoritative" in being technical correct and implicitly or explicitly accepted by those among us most interested as we become available and also as needs may be.
+  Our use of org is presently limited to creating documents or programs which are "checked-in", then excerpted/rendered into other or several forms each of which may be taken as "functionally authoritative" in being technically correct and implicitly or explicitly accepted by those among us most interested as we become available and also as needs may be.

   To the extent we develop significant (other) original work also related to org/Emacs we will similarly mention it here.